AUTHOR

 3. A set of instructions that operate as a program.

-The Eleanor Code is a drama — a six-part epic story with a unique historical plot whose themes parallel many in our times.
-The central player is Eleanor, an orphan who becomes queen of France as a girl.
-She idealistically crusades in desperate battles of her inept husband.
-She recovers from a devastating holy war by developing her own unique code of pleasure and love within a controversial mixed-gender church.
-She champions music and invents the courts of love.
+The Eleanor Code is a six-season historical drama—an epic with a unique plot whose themes parallel our times.
+Its central figure is Eleanor, an orphan who becomes Queen of France as a girl.
+She idealistically joins her inept husband’s desperate crusade.
+After a devastating holy war, she recovers by developing her own code of pleasure and love within a controversial mixed-gender church.
+She champions music and helps invent the courts of love.
 She falls for a young prince and leaves France to become Queen of England.
-Eleanor is the mother to a large family that revolts against their father for his heinous crimes, who then jails her for sixteen years.
-But her children’s second revolt succeeds in killing him and rescuing her to build the Aquitaine empire.
+She becomes mother to a large family that revolts against their father for his heinous crimes; he then imprisons her for sixteen years.
+In a second revolt, her children defeat him and free her to build the Aquitaine empire.

-Unlike a throne fantasy, this realm origin story redeems itself with a precise historical recreation of past human customs and styles that are as shocking and entertaining as fantasy.
-Each episode, 8-10 for season one, is a standalone adventure.
-The aim is to span six seasons, each covering fifteen-year segments of 12th-century Eleanor of Aquitaine’s vibrant life.
-By the end, she changes the world; her progeny sits on every European throne.
-In total, young Eleanor becomes the mother of empires.
+Unlike a throne-fantasy, this origin story delivers a precise historical recreation of customs and styles—shocking and entertaining as any fantasy.
+Each episode in Season One (eight to ten episodes) is a standalone adventure.
+The plan spans six seasons, each covering a fifteen-year segment of Eleanor of Aquitaine’s vibrant 12th-century life.
+By the end, she has changed the world; her progeny sit on every European throne.
+In sum, young Eleanor becomes the mother of empires.

 2. The Overview — Synopsis, Why this series